How (and Where!) to Buy or Sell a Used Wedding Dress

 If you're in the market to sell your wedding dress or looking to buy a used one, you may be tempted to turn to large online marketplaces like Ebay and Craigslist.
 While these popular websites are great for listing and buying everyday purchases, a website specifically for used wedding dresses can probably offer you a better deal and a more user-friendly service for this very niche (and important) wedding day purchase.
-Check out our tips for buying and selling a pre owned wedding dress, as well our reviews of the best used wedding dress sites, below!
+Check out our tips for buying and selling a preowned wedding dress— plus our reviews of the best used wedding dress sites—below.

 Tips for Selling Used Wedding Dresses

 Whether you aren't the sentimental type or you're just savvy, selling your used wedding dress is an easy way to recoup some money from your wedding.
 If your dress is in good condition, consider listing it online over selling it to a thrift store, where the piece will reach a greater volume of potential buyers and can be more easily shared and promoted.

 A used wedding dress in great condition and under two years old can usually sell for 50 percent of the retail price.
 And, if your dress is by a more recognizable brand like Oscar de la Renta or Vera Wang, you could make closer to 60 percent of its retail value.
 Some consignment websites also offer tools to help you decide what to charge.

 Since there's a large demand for all kinds of secondhand wedding dresses, a designer label doesn't necessarily mean your dress will sell faster.
 But presentation does matter.
 Put your best foot photos forward to show off how amazing the garment really is.
 And consider getting it professionally cleaned—Nearly Newlywed, a leading used wedding dress resale site, says it could sell twice as fast.
 (We recommend Wedding Dress Preservation by the Knot's Wedding Dress Cleaning Only package.)